baboures/tools/XORCracker/README.md

 **What it does**

-Given some ciphertext in plain text or in raw hexadecimal format, this tool generates all the possible XORings in the range `[min,max]`.
+Given some ciphertext in raw or in hexadecimal format, this tool generates all the possible XORings using keys in the range `[min,max]`.

 The results are shown in Developer Tools: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd> or <kbd>F12</kbd>.